Why exercise in pregnancy is good

 Overheating in pregnancy can be dangerous for your baby.

-This means it’s best to avoid physical activities that put you at risk of overheating, like hot yoga or hot pilates.
+This means it’s best to avoid physical activities that put you at risk of overheating, like hot yoga or hot Pilates.
 You should also avoid places like spas or saunas.

 You can also reduce your risk of overheating by avoiding exercising: